lion-agi/lionagi/README.md

 ### Features
-- Create a production ready LLM application **in hours**, with more than 100 models to choose from
+- Written in pure python, robust and scalable.
+Create a production ready LLM application **in hours**, with more than 100 models
-- written in pure python, minimum dependency `aiohttp`, `python-dotenv`, `tiktoken`, `pydantic`
+- Efficient and verstile data operations for reading, chunking, binning, writing, storing data with support for `langchain` and `llamaindex`
-- Efficient and verstile data operations for reading, chunking, binning, writing, storing data with built-in support for `langchain` and `llamaindex`
+- Built-in support for **chain/graph-of-thoughts, ReAct, Concurrent parallel function calling**
 - Unified interface with any LLM provider, API or local
   - Fast and **concurrent** API call with **configurable rate limit**
-  - (Work In Progress) support for hundreds of models both API and local
+  - (Work In Progress) support for models both API and local
 ---
 LionAGI is designed to be `asynchronous` only, please check python official documentation on how `async` work: [here](https://docs.python.org/3/library/asyncio.html)